telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 #### Solution - Reconfigure the Upstream Proxy

-To resolve the issue, try to apply the following solutions:
+To resolve the issue, please consider applying the following solutions:

-- Configure the upstream proxy to not limit the Fiddler Everywhere proxy usage through its default address (**127.0.0.1:8866**).
+- Configure the upstream proxy to allow unrestricted usage of the Fiddler Everywhere proxy through its default address (`127.0.0.1:8866`).

-- Configure the upstream proxy not to limit [the Fiddler Everywhere required endpoints]({%slug first_steps_windows%}#prerequisites).
+- Adjust the configuration of the upstream proxy to remove any limitations on [the required endpoints for Fiddler Everywhere]({%slug first_steps_windows%}#prerequisites).

-- Ensure that the PAC script (or the alternative proxy script) is in a proper format.
+- Ensure that the PAC script or alternative proxy script is correctly formatted and properly set up.

-- Contact your network administrators and ask them to verify that the default upstream proxy can be chained (to the Fiddler Everywhere proxy).
+- Reach out to your network administrators and request their assistance verifying that the default upstream proxy can be successfully chained to the Fiddler Everywhere proxy.

 #### Solution - Using Alternative Capturing Modes

-The system capturing set and unset the operating system proxy, which can cause a configuration conflict with third-party upstream proxies.
-You can substitute the system capturing mode with the listed alternative capturing modes.
+The system capturing mode can set and unset the operating system proxy, which may result in configuration conflicts with third-party upstream proxies.
+To avoid such conflicts, consider the alternative capturing modes provided below as substitutes for the system capturing mode.

 - The [dedicated browser capturing mode]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).